-A dental crown is used to “cap” a tooth that has broken, or has a large cavity that can’t be filled without losing the stability of the tooth.
-Dental crowns can also be used to improve the appearance of your teeth, in lieu of porcelain veneers.
+A dental crown is used to “cap” a tooth that has broken or has a large cavity that can’t be filled without compromising the stability of the tooth.
+It covers the the entire visible surface of the tooth to the gumline, protecting the damaged tooth and restoring its function.

 Porcelain crowns can also be used to correct an aesthetic deficit, such as a missing or misshapen tooth, as shown in the images below.
 The patient in these pictures has a “peg lateral”, or a noticeably smaller left lateral incisor.
 The bottom picture depicts the new dental crown in place over the peg lateral.
 Notice how it matches the natural teeth exactly in size, color and opacity.

 Dental crowns are also commonly used to replace missing teeth.
 A false tooth or teeth can be suspended between crowns on the adjacent teeth to create a dental bridge.
 Crowns can also be individually anchored by a dental implant.
 Visit our pages on dental bridges and implants to read more about how crowns can restore missing teeth.

 Advances in cosmetic dentistry have led to many new materials that can be used to create aesthetic and functional crowns, each with their own benefits and applications.

 Thanks to advances in bonding technology, crowns can now be created entirely of porcelain.
 Expertly crafted porcelain crowns can so closely resemble the color, shape, and translucency of your own teeth that it can be impossible to distinguish the difference.
 The versatility in optic qualities of porcelain allows the ceramist to perfectly mimic the appearance of your teeth, and makes it one of the most widely preferred materials for anterior crowns.